What Comes After AI Efficiency Gains

 The scarce resource is no longer execution.
 It’s knowing what to ask for in the first place.

 The bottleneck has moved.
-It’s no longer about how much you can produce but whether you can see what should exist and doesn’t yet, whether you’re asking the right questions of your customers and your market, and whether you have the judgment to know when AI should lead, when it should support, and when it should stay well out of the way.
+The constraint used to be how much could be produced.
+Now it is what should be produced in the first place, and whether anyone has the judgement to know when AI should lead, when it should support, and when it should stay out of the way.

 Automation versus application

-Same work, done faster.
-Taking a process and making it cheaper or more consistent.
-Clear, measurable, and sensible.
-This is the default starting point for good reason.
+Automation is the same work done faster.
+A process becomes cheaper or more consistent.
+It is measurable, it is sensible, and it is the default starting point for good reason.

-Our first series sat mostly on the left-hand side of that picture: readiness, data, pilots, scaling.
-That work still matters and it’s a good foundation.
-This series is about the right-hand side.
-It’s about moving towards application, towards the things that only become possible when you stop asking “how do we speed this up?” and start asking “what could we be doing that we’re not?”
+The first series in AI for Humans sat mostly on the automation side: readiness, data, pilots, scaling.
+That work still matters.
+This second series is about the application side.
+It is about moving past “how do we speed this up?” and onto “what could we be doing that we are not?”

 Sustainability check